 It is a good idea to include the name of the class, the name of the instructor for the class, the prices, the dates, and what sort of activities are included in the class.
 A good format can be a monthly calendar that lets you click on the name of each class for more information.

 Often called an FAQ section, this is an area where you will list out common questions that people have and then provide a quick answer to them.
 Be sure to include questions about when you are open, the age limit for your center, the types of machines you have, and anything else you notice a lot of people asking about.

 Having an FAQ section is helpful to both you and your customers.
-Potential clients will like it because they can quickly and easily get answers to questions they probably have.
+Potential clients who are looking for fitness website will like it because they can quickly and easily get answers to questions they probably have.
 It will also be useful for you because you will not have to spend time answering the same questions over and over again.

 At your website, you should have a client feedback section.
 You can post a form for customers to fill out and possibly post some of the good reviews for others to read.
 Having reviews are important for a number of reasons.
 Reviews let potential customers know that others enjoy spending time at the gym and using the fitness services there.

 Having a spot that asks for reviews on your website also boosts your business because it signifies that you care about what customers think.
 Potential clients who see your fitness website asking for feedback will feel like your gym cares about a positive customer experience.

 Information About Trainers

 Most of the people checking out a gym’s website will be those who do not have a lot of experience with working out in gyms.
 For these sorts of clients, knowing that the gym has trainers can be quite reassuring.